Misericordia University Study Abroad/Away Policies

 - Students studying abroad-away during a fall or spring semester must take at least the equivalent of 12 credits.
 Failure to maintain full-time student status may adversely affect financial aid eligibility.

 - Students are not permitted to earn academic credit for a course previously taken at Misericordia University.
-Exceptions to this rule will only be considered for language classes in which a student has been placed by virtue of a placement examination while abroad-away.
-The Chairperson of the Department concerned will rule on all such exceptions.
+The chairperson of the department concerned will rule on all such exceptions.

 - Study abroad-away credits will count towards the Misericordia University residency requirement and are exempt from credit transfer limits.

-- Once a student is registered for courses abroad-away, she/he must inform her/his advisor of the courses she/he will be taking during their term abroad-away.
-All students will forward their course approvals to the Study Abroad-Away office.
+- Once a student is registered for courses abroad-away, she/he must inform her/his advisor and the University Registrar of the courses she/he will be taking during their term abroad-away.

 - While studying abroad-away, a student is concurrently enrolled as a student at Misericordia University and is subject to all Misericordia University conduct and academic integrity standards.